 - Online article 10%

-The fellowship will cover the cost of an economy round trip airfare between Australia and Japan, private accommodation in Beijing, and a monthly stipend of AUD 800.
+The fellowship will cover the cost of an economy round trip airfare between Australia and Japan, private accommodation in Tokyo, and a monthly stipend of AUD 800.
 All other costs will be covered by the fellow.

 For non-ANU postgraduate coursework students, fees will be sponsored for enrolment in CRWF8019 Public Policy and Professional Internship